JakubMckowiak/libDEMO2/README.md

 - [x] When user's account is deleted there is no mechanism to remove his possessions in book.txt record (block the action)
 - [x] When book is deleted, user's counter is not decreased (block the action)
 - [x] 'Find the book' method not wiping previous searches
+- [x] The whole project needs validation of data (year as only 4 number char; email contains '@' etc.)

 Known issues to fix:

-- [ ] The whole project needs validation of data (year as only 4 number char; email contains '@' etc.)
+- [ ] Now we are going to look for any